DARC Event Series

 Working Group Monthly Meetings

-DARC group to host monthly working group meetings (on February 13, March 18, April 22, May 6) open to all constituencies from the GC community.
-Our first meeting will take place at 2:30pm.
-Future meetings times will be agreed according to the community's needs.
+DARC group to host monthly working group meetings (on February 13, March 10, April 22, May 5 between 2 and 3:30pm) open to all constituencies from the GC community.
 It is an opportunity for those interested in Digital Archives to come to the GC Digital Scholarship Lab to work together and find support.
 DARC is open to people of all skill levels, disciplines, and backgrounds.
 Come, and let’s learn together.

 - October 8, 2019 – Kristen Hackett: “Cultivating a Digital Academic Identity with WordPress, the CUNY Academic Commons &/or Reclaim Hosting.”